April 21 – June 18, 2017

 Young was born in Minneapolis, MN, and lives in Chicago, IL.
 He earned a M.F.A. from the California Institute of the Arts in 2009 and a B.A. from Northwestern College in Minnesota in 2004.
 He attended the Skowhegan School of Painting and Sculpture in 2009, and was invited back as a dean of the residency in 2015.

-Young has had solo exhibitions at the Fabric Workshop and Museum, Philadelphia, PA; Luce Gallery, Turin; and Monique Meloche Gallery, Chicago, IL.
-He has participated in group exhibitions at The Studio Museum in Harlem, NY; California African American Museum, Los Angeles, CA; and the Soap Factory’s Minnesota Biennial.
+Young is represented by Monique Meloche Gallery in Chicago and has had solo exhibitions at the Fabric Workshop and Museum in Philadelphia, Penn.; Luce Gallery in Turin, Italy; and Monique Meloche Gallery.
+He will have another solo exhibition at Monique Meloche Gallery in September 2017.
+Young has participated in group exhibitions at The Studio Museum in Harlem, N.Y.; California African American Museum in Los Angeles, Calif.; and the Soap Factory’s Minnesota Biennial.

 Young is the recipient of the Knight Arts Challenge Fellowship from the Knight Foundation, the Bush Fellowship for Visual Artists and the Jerome Fellowship for Emerging Artists.
 Young is co-founder and director of the artist-run exhibition space, The Bindery Projects, in Minneapolis, MN.
 He currently teaches at the University of Illinois at Chicago.